The best cycling holidays in Europe.

 From Zurich airport there are regular trains direct to Constance and the journey time is around 1 and a half hours.

-Research train times here.
+Research trains here.

 Reviews